Medicinal cannabis

 - cannabidiol (CBD)

 THC has strong psychoactive effects.
-It is the chemical that gets people high.
-CBD is thought to have no intoxicating effects.
-It can treat a wide range of symptoms.
+It is the chemical that makes a person feel 'high'.

-Medicinal cannabis is pharmaceutical-grade and regulated in Australia with labelled levels of THC and CBD.
-It often comes in oral or capsule forms.
+Medicinal cannabis is pharmaceutical-grade and regulated in Australia.
+The label shows what levels of THC and CBD a product contains.

 What is the difference between medicinal cannabis and cannabis?